 It can be hard to find an icon set that has every symbol you need.
-I use the ones that come pre-loaded with FileMaker, but sometimes I need one that isn’t included in the default set.
+Sometimes I need one that isn’t included in the default set.
 Since I want all my icons to blend in with each other, I’m left scouring the web to find something that fits in well with my chosen icon style.
 (There’s nothing that says “sloppy design” quicker than mis-matched icons…but maybe that’s just me.)

 There are a few resources you can use to find icons.
 First, there’s always a Google search for the name of the symbol, plus the word “icon.”
 Or you can try searching an icon website such as Icon Finder, Icon Scout, or The Noun Project for your specific symbol.
 (These search results will also let you know if you’re onto the correct symbol for what you’re trying to represent.)

 Be sure to check the licensing terms before you use any icon from the Web in your own work.
 Some icons are free or open-source (such as those from Material Design Icons), but others are for sale and/or have attribution requirements.

 It might be easiest for you to simply pay to get the icons you want.
 Given the skill, time, and effort that goes into creating an icon—and especially a comprehensive set of icons in a style you like—it can certainly save you oodles of time (read: money).
 You can try Streamline icons which are well worth the modest price.
 When you buy a set, you can be totally confident that they’ll blend seamlessly in your app.